mkdocstrings/griffe/docs/reference/docstrings.md

 while `Example` is parsed as an admonition whose kind is `example`.

 The kind is obtained by lower-casing the identifier and replacing spaces with dashes.
-For example, an admonition whose identifer is `See also` will have a kind equal to `see-also`.
+For example, an admonition whose identifier is `See also` will have a kind equal to `see-also`.

 It is up to any downstream documentation renderer to make use of these kinds.